klahrich/chiefhustler/content/diary/64-cardlytics.md

 On point 1., the reality is that Carvana is also in the auto lending business.
 Maybe that's a good thing, maybe that makes it even worse.
 I don't know.

 On point 2., my gold standard is people like Warren Buffett or Leonard Cohen.
-Go ahead and try to find something bad said about them or their actions anywhere.
+Go ahead and try finding something bad said about them or their actions anywhere.
 Good luck.

 So I thought I had good reason to dismiss this investing "opportunity".
 And after thinking about it some more, I still do.
 It's just not for me.
 I don't understand this business well enough and I don't have a high enough interest to understand it.